Rudra-Patel-code/chat-app-full/README.md

 # MERN Stack Chat App

 Welcome to the detailed documentation for the MERN Stack Chat App.
 This app utilizes the MERN (MongoDB, Express.js, React.js, Node.js) stack along with additional technologies to create a real-time chat application.
-Below you'll find information on the technologies used, features implemented, and instructions on how to run and utilize the application.
+Below you'll find information on the technologies used, features implemented.

 ## Technologies Used